hexagonit/hexagonit.recipe.cmmi/hexagonit/recipe/cmmi/README.txt

   /full/path/to/the/python/module.py:name_of_callable

-where the callable object (here name_of_callable) is expected to take two parameters, the ``options`` dictionary from the recipe and the global ``buildout`` dictionary.
+where the callable object (here name_of_callable) is expected to take three
+parameters:

+    1. The ``options`` dictionary from the recipe.

+    2. The global ``buildout`` dictionary.

+    3. A dictionary containing the current ``os.environ`` augmented with the part specific overrides.

+These parameters should provide the callable all the necessary information to perform any part specific customization to the build process.

 Let's create a simple python script to demonstrate the functionality.
-You can naturally have separate scripts for each hook or simply use just one or two hooks.
+You can naturally have separate modules for each hook or simply use just one or two hooks.
 Here we use just a single module.

     >>> hooks = tmpdir('hooks')
     >>> write(hooks, 'customhandlers.py',